Recent Cases : Most recent assignments for Computer Forensics and Forensic Accounting:

 Internet Investigation: January 2009: Professional Organization hired ACTF to identify, for purposes of issuing a desist order, dissident group member’s website administrator.

 Computer: March 2008: Wrongful termination.
 Analyze Plaintiff's computer for artifacts of deleted email files.
 Also hard drive image made by other examiners.
-On going

 Computer: December 2008: Travel to Palm Springs, CA to image hard drive of a decedent’s computer to investigate for documents relating to a Will Contest.
 Settled.